 - Passed the exam approved by the board.

-- 200 hours of direct supervision, including 100 hours of individual supervision and 200 hours of group supervision.
+- These hours must include at least 100 hours of individual supervision and 100 hours of group supervision.

 - Must be supervised under a board-approved supervisor.

 Licensure by Endorsement (Portability)